I am in my mid 40s and have not been seeing much progress

-Eric Seranno, MD explains this prehormone is a very active compound,
+MD, explains this prohormone is a very active compound, and even

-and even though Androstene supposedly does not metabolize to
+though Androstene supposedly does not metabolize to estrogen

-estrogen directly it will affect estrogens receptors.
-He suggests
+directly, it will affect estrogen receptors.
+He suggests you

-you would be better of spending your money on steroids and get
+would be better off spending your money on steroids and get better

 "In my clinic, 90% of the people that use prohormones